-We are pleased to respond to your request for testimony to support today's Joint Public Hearing: To Review how Districts are Spending Foundation Aid increases and ARP Funds.
+We are pleased to respond to your request for testimony to support today's Joint Public Hearing: To Review How Districts are Spending Foundation Aid increases and ARP Funds.
 The Opportunity Institute is a nonprofit organization that focuses broadly on educational opportunities, beginning with infant and toddler development and continuing to Pre-K through grade 12 schooling, higher education completion, and into early career and family support.
 We focus on work that cuts across issue silos to address the complex barriers to social and economic mobility at critical junctures in people's lives.
 In New York, we work with the Alliance for Quality Education and Citizen Action to advance more equitable practices and policies in schools, districts, and statewide.

-The Whole Child Equity project at the Opportunity Institute seeks to apply recent advances in child development and brain sciences to improve the overall well-being of children and families and to improve educational outcomes - social, emotional, and academic - for children who experience racial and economic disparities.
+The Whole Child Equity project at the Opportunity Institute seeks to apply recent advances in child development and brain sciences to improve the overall well-being of children and families and to improve educational outcomes - social, emotional, and academic - for children and adolescents who experience racial and economic disparities.
 These are the students most vulnerable to the failures of schools and the adjacent child-serving agencies on which they depend.
-With new knowledge about science of learning and development and evidence-based practices, we believe public policy can take the transformation of education and adjacent systems to scale and improve the lives of many more people.
+With new knowledge about science of learning and development and evidence-based practices, we believe public policy can influence changes that are very much needed and take the transformation of education and adjacent systems to scale, improving the lives of many more people.